HOMO FABER FELLOWSHIP

 • He comes from a long line of jewellery artists in Rome

 Metals and precious stones have always been part of François Santo's life, as he was born into a family of third-generation Roman jewellers.
 He was surrounded by jewellery, whether in the workshop or at home, as his family was immersed in the Roman jewellery scene.
 François took his first professional steps as a fine jeweller in Rome, where he observed and learned the ancient and traditional techniques of jewellery making.
 "I have a curious spirit and I am always hungry for knowledge.
 I never stop studying and evolving my craft," François says.
 Today, he lives and works in Sydney where he opened his own fine jewellery workshop in 2010.
-In his atelier, François creates flamboyant pieces with a vast range of materials including gemstones, precious metals and stones.
+In his atelier, François creates flamboyant pieces with a vast range of materials including gemstones, precious metals and stone.
 He works on commission while also developing seasonal collections.

 I started by practising traditional goldsmithing techniques such as fretwork, soldering, setting, chiselling and enamelling.
 After I moved to Australia, I began using digital programmes such as CAD for drawing, and discovered new materials such as ceramics and aluminium.